 Prime Time, RTE’s current affairs programme is known more for informing and educating its viewers rather than entertaining them.
 But get Ryanair boss Michael O’Leary into the studio and you have a full-on viewing experience…always.

-Ever since several shareholders complained about the impact of customer service on sales at the Ryanair AGM last month O’Leary has been seeking redemption and ultimately more customers as profits and the share price are down.
+Several shareholders complained about the impact of customer service on sales at the Ryanair AGM in 2013.
+For a while afterwards, O’Leary was seeking redemption and ultimately more customers as profits and the share price were down.

 As for specific incidents, on a flight from Alicante to Kerry, a child ran amok to the point that I felt the safety of the plane was at risk.
 No supervision was evident from the sleeping parents who reeked of stale alcohol.

 On another occasion, a Cork-bound London Stansted flight was diverted to Kerry due to fog.
 A bus to transport passengers back to Cork was waiting at Kerry upon arrival.
 Even though I didn’t avail of the bus service I was still impressed with the efficiency of organisation.
 A hysterical woman clearly wasn’t and swung her handbag to the ground declaring that this was “typical of Ryanair”.
 I was eager to explain that the decision to locate Cork Airport on a fog-prone hill near the city rather than on the flat plains of Midleton was the reason she touched down on Kingdom soil as opposed to risking a crash landing, but I wasn’t keen to experience the same fate as the handbag.

 One also has to look at the upsides.
 The fall of communism has been one of the more positive events to happen in Europe in my lifetime.
 Not long after Iron Curtain countries allowed people to travel beyond their borders, Ryanair and other budget airlines physically facilitated many of these journeys.